Building the Garfield Ledges Trail in the Middle Fork Valley

 A new trail in the Middle Fork Snoqualmie Valley that was 15 years in the making.

 Thanks to a partnership between the Mountains to Sound Greenway Trust and the USDA Forest Service Mt.
-Baker-Snoqualmie National Forest (USFS), there’s a new trail for hikers to enjoy in the Middle Fork Snoqualmie River Valley: Garfield Ledges.
-This trail is easily accessible by way of the newly paved Middle Fork road and reaches a scenic viewpoint in just over a mile, providing a big pay off with minimal effort.
+Baker-Snoqualmie National Forest (USFS), there’s another great trail for hikers to enjoy in the Middle Fork Snoqualmie River Valley: Garfield Ledges.
+This trail is easily accessible by way of the paved Middle Fork Road and reaches a scenic viewpoint in just over a mile, providing a big payoff with minimal effort.

 The hike ascends to a cliff-top viewpoint with an expansive vista down valley to the southwest.
 The Taylor River and Middle Fork River converge far below, Stegosaurus Butte rises abruptly just across the valley, and Preacher Mountain stands majestically beyond.
 Far in the distance, you can also see Grouse Ridge and Rattlesnake Ledge.
 In addition to the sweeping view from the top, the trail also has a midway viewpoint, allowing hikers to travel as little as a half mile to enjoy a vista.
 This trail is particularly unique because it offers a full, down-valley view of a glacial valley containing a Wild and Scenic River, and absent of a major highway or other signs of development.

 When trails are properly planned and built for the expected volume of users, they are better for the environment, safer for people, and have greater longevity.
 Clearly defined paths and planned drainage prevent erosion, reduce negative impacts on vegetation, and provide safer banks and tread for trail users.

 The next time you’re out enjoying a trail in the Mountains to Sound Greenway or beyond, we hope you’ll pause to remember all the effort and investment required to plan, build, and maintain these great recreational opportunities.